marcin-chwedczuk/_blog/_posts/2017-02-19-zen-and-the-art-of-unit-testing.md

  newly generated token, and `LocalDateTime` instance that represent point in time 24 hours later than now.
-* When there is `User` with specified email address, component should send message to user using `NotificationService` with token.
+* When there is `User` with specified email address, component should send message with token to user using `NotificationService`.

 Notice that each of these test cases test only single thing, this is very important if we want to have clean and independent tests.